vatlab/sos/README.md

 # This script aligns raw reads of a control and a mutated sample
 # to the reference genome and compare the expression values
 # of the samples at genes A, B and C.

+[parameters]
+# Two input files in .fasta formats.
+The first one for control sample
+# and the second one for mutated sample.
+fasta_files=['control.fasta', 'mutated.fasta']

 [1]
 # index reference genome